An Extraordinary National Convocation of Major Superiors of Men | August 6-8, 2019 | San Antonio

-Registration is Open for Major Superiors of Men, Councilors, and Teams
+Registration is Open for Major Superiors of Men, Councilors, and Other Institute Representatives

+See the schedule.
 This year, we will meet Tuesday morning through Thursday evening.
 We will not hold the usual Pre-Assembly Workshop so we can focus completely on this year's important discussion.
-We are planning three Monday afternoon (Aug.
+We are offering three Monday afternoon (Aug.
 5) early-arrival workshops on border ministry, restorative justice circles, and communications.
-Each is limited to 30 people.
-Registration for those will begin soon.
-Please see the preliminary schedule.
+Each is limited to 20 people.
+Details are below.

 Riverwalk, San Antonio, Texas